incubateind/Alumini-Tracking-System/README.md

 # Alumini-Tracking-System
-Alumini Tracking System
+> An Alumini Tracking System

-# GateKeeper
-> An Entry Management Software

 Alumini Tracking System ( Currently there is no mechanism for colleges to keep a track of students passed out.
 Hence the problem is to develop a web based application for colleges to keep a track of Alumini)